 Moving Health Care Upstream (MHCU) is based on the belief that health systems can address persistent and costly health inequities by moving “upstream”– beyond the walls of hospitals and clinics and into the communities, collaborating with community-based organizations to address the root causes of disease.
 The various areas of work within MHCU share a common focus- supporting hospitals and community stakeholders in testing and spreading strategies to move upstream, and sharing “what works” to inform the field and accelerate the upstream movement in the field as a whole.
-Policy Learning Labs are one example of MHCU’s work to spread knowledge and accelerate action in the field.
+The Policy Learning Lab is one example of MHCU’s work to spread knowledge and accelerate action in the field.

 1. Sustainability, Spread, Scale: For sustainability, program work must be combined with policy development.
 Without this connection, even the strongest programs are at risk of becoming one offs and of disappearing with shifts in funding or staffing.
 Policy can institutionalize good ideas, yet MHCU and others doing similar work have observed that many organizations and communities have not yet developed policies to institutionalize and grow their programs addressing upstream causes of disease and disparities.

 2. Capacity: Local public policy and institutional policy is often developed by groups and coalitions whose members are unpaid volunteers or by those taking on the work on top of their formal accountabilities at work.
 This has implications for the capacity of those involved:

 ~ Knowledge & Skill- Often, clinicians and other practitioners who develop and implement programs are not “policy people,” and don’t have a high level of knowledge or skills related to developing local public policy and/or institutional policy.